Heat Pump Installation & Repair in Tucson, AZ

 Why did my heat pump stop working after a monsoon storm?

-Monsoon storms can cause power surges, lightning-related electrical damage, or debris intrusion into the outdoor unit.
-Electrical components such as capacitors, contactors, or inverter boards are especially vulnerable.
-If a system fails after a storm, it should be inspected by a licensed professional before restarting to avoid further damage.
+Monsoon storms can cause power surges, lightning strikes, or debris damage to outdoor units.
+Electrical components such as capacitors, contactors, and inverter boards are particularly vulnerable.
+If a system fails after a storm, it should be inspected by a licensed HVAC professional before restarting.

 Is a heat pump enough to cool a Tucson home during 110°F heatwaves?